Two centuries on, James Rumsey still can't get credit for inventing the steamboat. Check his Wikipedia entry:

-Somewhere along the line, however, Rumsey had gotten the idea for to power the boat by way of a steam engine, and began work in 1785, with the help of his brother-in-law.
+With Washington's goodwill, Rumsey petitioned the states of Virginia and Maryland for exclusive rights to construct and navigate boats in the state's waterways.
+About this time, Rumsey had gotten the idea to power the boat by way of a steam engine, and began work in 1785, with the help of his brother-in-law.
 It was slow moving though: Parts were obtained from Frederick and Baltimore.
 The winter had iced over the river, interrupting progress.
+The boilers, often leaky, frustrated Rumsey.

-The first boiler was faulty, frustrating Rumsey.
-A subsequent trial on the Potomac showed that a vessel could move against the current of the Potomac, though the boiler was still quite leaky.
-In parallel, he worked on his mechanical boat as well, which involved poles on each side of the craft to keep it moving along.
-In a letter to Washington, he admitted it was a failure.
-For while it was loaded it with a group of people and ballast, it only moved upstream about 200 yards, but was was not steady.
+In parallel, Rumsey worked on his mechanical boat as well, which involved poles on each side of the craft to keep it moving along.
+In effect it was a boat that walked.
+In a letter to Washington, Rumsey admitted it was a failure.
+When loaded with a group of people and ballast, the floating mechanical beast could only move upstream about 200 yards, and was not steady.
 One pole would push off but then the other would slip.

 Repairs were made and in September 1787, Rumsey was read for another trial.
 In this trial, the boat was loaded with two tons of cargo, and though it was able to move up the Potomac at two miles an hour, much steam escaped the boiler.
 Back to the drawing board.

-At this point, work was concentrated on making the boiler more efficient.
+Rumsey spent a lot of effort making the boiler more efficient.
 The boiler would hold 20 pints of water, but would be designed such that it could do the work of a 500-gallon model.
 With this type, six bushels of coal could power a 12 hour run.

 On the appointed day a large crowd of townspeople and visitors gathered along the cliffs and shores of the Potomac River.
 Every class and color in the community was on hand.
 No doubt many came because of the curiosity, others to cheer the efforts of the persistent inventor, and still others to make sport of "Crazy Rumsey."

-A second trail was conducted on December 11 that was -- despite some holes in the pipes that were cracked from freezing -- even more successful.
-In this voyage, the boat chugged upstream with three tons of cargo, at a handy clip of four miles an hour.
+A second trail was conducted on December 11 that was -- despite some holes in the pipes cracked from freezing -- even more successful.The boat chugged upstream with three tons of cargo, at a handy clip of four miles an hour.
 To document his success, Rumsey secured from several witnesses oaths certified by Berkeley County judges.

-Rumsey worked on the steamboat, called the Columbian Maid, through most of 1792.
-In December of that year, however, he fell sick while giving a lecture, and never recovered.
+Rumsey finished the steamboat, but never got a chance to demonstrate it.
+In December of that year, he fell sick while giving a lecture, and never recovered.
 He was buried in the chuchyard of Saint Margaret's Westminster.

 In interviews, Fitch had stated he had started thinking about steam as a propulsion as early as 1785, yet that was two years after Rumsey started playing with the idea.
-When, in 1787, Rumsey started circulating pamphlets describing his ideas of the steamboat, Fitch responded with his own literature, though the ideas he presented were just vaguely described.
-The "war of the pamphlets" continuing.
-Fitch even visited Shepherdstown to glean some of Rumsey's ideas on jet propulsion, through the local townfolk were suspicious of his actions and ultimately shooed him out of town.
+When, in 1787, Rumsey circulated pamphlets describing his ideas of the steamboat, Fitch responded with his own literature, creating a sort of "war of pamphlets."
+The ideas Fitch presented were just vague descriptions, and were widely mistrusted.
+Fitch even visited Shepherdstown to glean some of Rumsey's ideas on jet propulsion, through the local townfolk grew suspicious of his questions and soon shooed him out of town.

-It was not until 1790 that Fitch successfully demonstrated a working steamboat, though only achieved a speed of 6 mph -- in still water!
+It was not until 1790 that Fitch successfully demonstrated a working steamboat, though one that only achieved a speed of 6 mph -- in still water!
 A witness reported that engine for Fitch's boat was over 5 tons, taking up almost the entire craft.